zhuang0409/Travel_JN/README.md

 ## Steps of programming

-ROI-based analysis:
+**ROI-based analysis:**

-Fig4_ROI_analysis.m
+- Fig4_ROI_analysis.m

-Searchlight-based analysis:
+**Searchlight-based analysis:**

-Step1.
+- Step 1.
 RSA searchlight analysis - searchlight1_xx.m/searchlight2_xx.m/searchlight3_xx.m
-Step2.
+- Step 2.
 Searchlight4_smoothdata.sh - smoothing data
-Step3.
+- Step 3.
 Searchlight5_createStatMapRSA.m - to create maps for statistics
-Step4.
+- Step 4.
 Searchlight6_TFCE_group.m - to make the statistic
-Step5.
+- Step 5.
 Fig7_ConjunctionAnalysis.m - to compute the conjunction analysis

-Additionally,
+**Additionally, **

-vif.m: VIF analysis;
+- vif.m: VIF analysis;

-Fig5_plot_rdm_mds.m: to visualize the regressed LOTC/V1 rdm and the corresponding mds;
+- Fig5_plot_rdm_mds.m: to visualize the regressed LOTC/V1 rdm and the corresponding mds;

-Fig2_plot_rdm_mds_histogram_of_human_rating_model.m: to visualze the rdm, mds, and histogram of human-rating results.
+- Fig2_plot_rdm_mds_histogram_of_human_rating_model.m: to visualze the rdm, mds, and histogram of human-rating results.

-RN_reshape_to_fMRI.m: to change the order of stimuli with the neural conditions.Due to the order of the stimuli of RN50-based RDM is different with the the neural RDM, we used this function to keep the order of stimuli consistently.
+- RN_reshape_to_fMRI.m: to change the order of stimuli with the neural conditions.Due to the order of the stimuli of RN50-based RDM is different with the the neural RDM, we used this function to keep the order of stimuli consistently.

-rotateXLabels.m: to rotate x axis labels.
+- rotateXLabels.m: to rotate x axis labels.